MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 4. If you are using a PostgreSQL database for DeployR, then stop the process as described in the documentation for that database.

-5. Remove DeployR, Tomcat and RServe directories.
+5. Remove DeployR, Tomcat, and RServe directories.
 At the prompt, type:

         sudo rm -rf /home/deployr-user/deployr/8.0.5